darklaunch/darklaunch.com/blog/how-to-rsync-using-a-public-ssh-key.md

-You can use `ssh -i identity_file' method with rsync by specifying the remote shell to use.
+You can use `ssh -i identity_file` method with rsync by specifying the remote shell to use.
 ```
 $ rsync --rsh "ssh -i identity_file" --checksum --recursive --verbose --progress "myfolder" "ubuntu@10.20.1.10:/home/ubuntu/"